rdfostrich/article-jws2018-ostrich/content/querying.md

 The reason why we can use the deletion's position in the changeset as offset in the snapshot is because this position represents the number of deletions that came before that triple inside the snapshot given a consistent triple order.

+For both the addition and deletion streams, local changes are filtered out.
+That is because local changes mean that these triple are cancelled out for the given version as explained in [](#local-changes), so they shouldn't be returned in materialized versions.

 [](#query-vm-example) shows simplified storage contents where triples are represented as a single letter, and there is only a single snapshot and delta.